nolafs/renaissance-website/site/content/clients/_index.md

   heading: " "
   text: " "
 ---
-Since our inception in 2015 we've been fortunate to work with a wide array of different clients, over 90% of whom we're proud to say are still valued partner today.
+Since our inception in 2015 we've been fortunate to work with a wide array of different clients, from Indie to AAA we can service your needs.